-All of the Company's Customer-Entities (as defined under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of this Annual Report on Form 10-K) consist of corporate and governmental entities.
+All of the Company's Customer-Entities consist of corporate and governmental entities.
 A limited number of Customer-Entities have accounted for a large part of the Company's revenue and accounts receivable to date.
 For the purpose of determining customer concentration and accounts receivable, unbilled receivables have been excluded from accounts receivable balance.
-One separate Customer-Entity accounted for 31% of revenue for the year ended April 30, 2022.
+One Customer-Entity accounted for 35% of revenue for the year ended April 30, 2023.
+One Customer-Entity accounted for 31% of revenue for the year ended April 30, 2022.
 Two separate Customer-Entities accounted for 19% and 12%, respectively, of revenue for the year ended April 30, 2021.
-Two separate Customer-Entities accounted for 26% and 10%, respectively, of revenue for the year ended April 30, 2020.
+Two separate Customer-Entities accounted for 20% and 18% of accounts receivable at April 30, 2023.
 Three separate Customer-Entities accounted for 32%, 13% and 12% of accounts receivable at April 30, 2022.
-Four separate Customer-Entities accounted for 32%, 13% and 12% of accounts receivable at April 30, 2021.